blinktrade/BlinkTradeJS/README.md

 ### Withdraw and Deposit Refresh

-To get deposit and withdraw updates, you can listen `DEPOSIT_REFRESH` and `WITHDRAW_REFRESH` respectively.
+To get deposit and withdraw updates, you can listen to `DEPOSIT_REFRESH` and `WITHDRAW_REFRESH` respectively.

 ```js